swyannnn/CW2024/README.md

     UI updates were managed using <code>Timeline</code>, where keyframes were scheduled at fixed intervals.
     </td>
     <td>
-    - Fixed intervals can lead to frame drops or uneven animation timing, especially in fast-paced games. <br>
+    <li>Fixed intervals can lead to frame drops or uneven animation timing, especially in fast-paced games.</li>
-    - A more dynamic approach is needed to ensure smoother updates, regardless of the system's frame rate.
+    <li>A more dynamic approach is needed to ensure smoother updates, regardless of the system's frame rate.</li>
     </td>
     <td>
     Switched to <code>AnimationTimer</code>, which provides a continuous game loop that updates based on system time.
 All these logics are handled by <a href="src/main/java/com/example/demo/manager/GameLoopManager.java">GameLoopManager</a>